Sparser Johnson-Lindenstrauss Transforms: Code-Based Constructions

 \section{Code-Based Constructions}

-\SectionName{body} In this section, we provide analyses of our constructions (b) and (c) in \Figure{pictures} when the hash locations are determined by some fixed error-correcting code.
-We give the full argument for (c) below, then discuss in \Remark{easy-perm} how essentially the same argument can be applied to analyze (b).
+\SectionName{body} In this section, we provide analyses of our constructions (b) and (c) in \Figure{pictures} when the non-zero entry locations are deterministic but satisfy a certain condition.
+In particular, in the analysis in this section we assume that for any $i\neq j\in [d]$,